 The Society has a voluntary Board of Directors which meets at least six times a year.
 The Directors are responsible for the governance of the organisation.

-Day-to-day operational management is delegated to the Chief Executive Officer, Averil Power, who is supported by the Senior Management Team (“Management”) comprising Head of Communications and Marketing, Head of Finance and IT, Head of Fundraising, Head of HR and Volunteering, Head of Services and Strategic Implementation, and Head of Research.
+Day-to-day operational management is delegated to the Chief Executive Officer, Averil Power, who is supported by the Executive Leadership Team. (“Management”) comprising Director of Fundraising & Engagement, Director of Finance and Organisational Development, Director of Services Delivery & Innovation, Director of Advocacy and External Affairs, and Director of Research.

 The Board manages its work through a number of committees, consisting of Directors and external volunteers, each of which is chaired by a Director of the Board.

 The Society values the benefits of having committee members of varying backgrounds, expertise and experience.
-Each director signs a conflict of interest policy annually.
+Each director signs a conflict of interest form and register of interests declaration annually.

 Dr Sinead Brennan

 Sinead is a Radiation Oncologist in St Luke’s hospital, Rathgar and in St James hospital, Dublin.

 She is Chair of the Head and Neck DSSG at Cancer Trials Ireland.